Markie45/kiwi.com-booking-flow/README.md

 ![Image 10](https://user-images.githubusercontent.com/57447158/88914911-ad575b00-d263-11ea-8c7e-aee645a67194.png)

+## Ticket fare

+The _Ticket fare_ screen appears.
+This screen allows you to select your ticket's fare type and gives you the option of upgrading to our _Premium service_.

-The _Ticket fare_ screen appears and displays the following three fare options:
+The _Ticket fare_ screen displays the following three ticket fare options:
 *	_Saver_
 *	_Standard_
 *	_Flexi_